KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_great_stillness.md

 begins to vibrate
 in resonance with the infinite.

-It is what your book teaches:
+It is what this book teaches:

 When the Water becomes coherent, the Light becomes visible.